Frequently Asked Questions

 The Sustainable Digital Scholarship (SDS) Platform

 The SDS platform is highly suitable for publishing, sustaining and collaborating on research data, especially on projects that expect to be adding or editing data into the future.
+The SDS Platform facilitates collaboration with researchers employed by the University of Oxford as well as external researchers.
 Unlike a data archive, files placed on the SDS platform remain “live”, able to be edited while still being easy to cite and share.

-Using the SDS platform is also likely to be cheaper than creating and hosting a custom-built database to store and publish your research outputs.
-It will also require less ongoing work from you and your project team to keep that data collection accessible and functioning.
+Using the SDS platform is generally more cost effective than creating and hosting a custom-built database to store and publish your research outputs.
+After an initial up-front payment, use of the service will not incur any additional ongoing costs.
+It will also require less ongoing work from you and your project team to keep your data collection accessible and functioning.

 The SDS platform works with the University’s Single Sign-On (SSO) system.